adi1046/Project2/README.md

 created by Aditya Sharma

-I learned new git and github today
+I learned git and github today